 The purpose of a W-8ECI form is to allow an eligible foreign person to get an exemption from tax withholding on income effectively connected with conducting a trade or business in the United States.
-A foreign person submitting Form W-8ECI to a withholding agent (not the IRS) must file an annual U.S. income tax return to report income connected with a U.S. trade or business.
+A foreign person submitting Form W-8ECI to a withholding agent or payer (not the IRS) must file an annual U.S. income tax return to report income connected with a U.S. trade or business.

-What is W-8ECI Form Used For?
+What is the W-8ECI Form Used For?

 W-8ECI form is a U.S. Internal Revenue Service (IRS) form titled Certificate of Foreign Person’s Claim That Income Is Effectively Connected With the Conduct of a Trade or Business in the United States.
 The purpose of Form W-8ECI is to exempt eligible foreign persons with applicable types of gross income from 30% withholding of income tax or backup withholding.

 The withholding exemption applies to income effectively connected with a trade or business in the United States included in their gross income.
 ECI means effectively connected income.

 According to IRS Form W-8ECI instructions, the Form W-8ECI withholding exemption doesn’t apply to:

 • income subject to withholding under section 1445, which is dispositions of U.S. real property interests or

 • income subject to withholding under section 1446, which is the foreign partner’s share of effectively connected income.

 For personal services income of non-resident aliens, IRS Form 8233 applies instead of Form W-8ECI.